 You can see our recommended settings here.

-The TCL 4 Series Android TV displays 480p content, such as from DVDs, well.
-It doesn't have the same scaling issues that we experienced with the TCL 4 Series 2020.
+The TCL 4 Series Android TV displays 480p content, like from DVDs, well.
+It doesn't have the same scaling issues as the TCL 4 Series/S435 2020.

-720p content, such as from a cable box, is upscaled well without any obvious artifacts.
+720p content, like from a cable box, is upscaled well without any obvious artifacts.

 1080p content, like Blu-rays, looks almost as good as native 4k content.